-1 Institut d'Investigació en Intel·ligència Artificial CSIC, Campus UAB 08193 Bellaterra, Spain {marc, sierra, jar}@iiia.csic.es 2 Dept. of Computing Science University of Aberdeen AB24 3UE, Aberdeen, UK wvasconc@csd.abdn.ac.uk
+Institut d'Investigació en Intel·ligència Artificial Consell Superior d'Investigacions Científiques, Campus UAB 08193 Bellaterra, Spain {marc, jar, sierra}@iiia.csic.es

+Abstract

-Abstract.
-We elaborate on the verification of properties of electronic institutions, a formalism to define and analyse protocols among agents with a view to achieving global and individual goals.
-We formally define two kinds of norms, viz., the integrity norms and obligations, and provide a computational approach to assess whether an electronic institution is normatively consistent, that is, we can determine whether its norms prevent norm-compliant executions from happening.
-For this we strongly rely on the analysis of the dialogues that may occur as agents interact.
+Electronic institutions are a formalism to define and analyse protocols among agents with a view to achieving global and individual goals.
+In this paper we elaborate on the verification of properties of electronic institutions based on the dialogues that agents may hold.
+Specifically, we provide a computational approach to assess whether an electronic institution is normatively consistent.
+In this manner, given an electronic institution we can determine whether its norms prevent normcompliant executions from happening.
+For this we strongly rely on the analysis of the dialogues that may occur as agents interact by exchanging illocutions in an electronic institution.

-1 Introduction
+1. Introduction

-An important aspect in the design of heterogeneous multiagent systems concerns the norms that should constrain and influence the behaviour of its individual components [1-3].
-Electronic institutions have been proposed as a formalism to define and analyse protocols among agents with a view to achieving global and individual goals [4, 5].
-Norms are a central component of electronic institutions.
-As such, it is fundamental to guarantee that they are not wrongly specified, leading to unexpected executions of electronic institutions, and that an electronic institution indeed complies with its norms.
+An important aspect in the design of heterogeneous multiagent systems (MAS, henceforth) concerns the norms that should constrain and influence the behaviour of its individual components (Dignum 1999; López y López, Luck, & d'Inverno 2002; Verhagen 2000).
+Electronic institutions have been proposed as a formalism to define and analyse protocols among agents with a view to achieving global and individual goals (Esteva et al. 2001; Rodríguez-Aguilar 2001).
+In this paper we propose a definition for norms and a means of assessing whether an electronic institution is normatively consistent.
+In other words, given an electronic institution specification, we want to determine whether its norms prevent norm-compliant executions from taking place.